Leadership Job Descriptions

 Method of Appointment

-Officers shall be elected by the Members and Fellows entitled to vote, according to the process stipulated in the HRS Bylaws.
+Abstract Chair shall be elected from the Board of Trustees by the Members entitled to vote, according to the process stipulated in the HRS Bylaws.

 Accountability